The H2 Wiki

 ...

-So far this article has mostly recapitulated what Matt Parsons wrote in his article “Plucking Constraints”.
+So far this article has mostly recapitulated what Matt Parsons wrote in “Plucking Constraints”.
 Now let’s see something different: how plucking constraints works in Bluefin.

 Bluefin